RealMind: Advancing Visual Decoding and Language Interaction via EEG Signals: Introduction

-In this study, we introduce the \textbf{RealMind} framework (Fig.~\ref{fig:concep}, left), designed to align EEG representations with pre-trained multi-modal models.
+In this study, we introduce \textbf{RealMind} (Fig.~\ref{fig:concep}, left), designed to align EEG representations with pre-trained multi-modal models.
 RealMind serves as a versatile foundation for improving the performance of various downstream EEG decoding tasks (Fig.~\ref{fig:concep}, right).
-Our framework demonstrates substantial improvements in both task-specific performance and generalization, while also offering valuable theoretical insights into cross-modal representation learning.
-Our main contributions are as follows: \begin{itemize} \item By reinforced representation learning, RealMind is able to adapt various down-stream decoding tasks, including image retrieval, reconstruction and captioning, supporting the practical feasibility of EEG-based visual decoding. \item Our results demonstrate that enforcing semantic and geometric consistency in the latent space promotes better alignment between EEG and image features, achieving a Top-5 accuracy of \textbf{56.73\%} in a 200-way retrieval task, while also enhancing performance in downstream tasks. \item By leveraging a pre-trained large language model, we successfully achieve zero-shot visual captioning from EEG data for the first time, attaining a BLEU-1 score of \textbf{26.59\%} in a 200-way captioning task. \end{itemize}
+Our framework demonstrates significant improvements in both task-specific performance and generalization, while also offering valuable insights into cross-modal representation learning.
+Our main contributions are as follows: \begin{itemize} \item Through reinforced representation learning, RealMind effectively adapts to various downstream decoding tasks, including retrieval, captioning and reconstruction, supporting the practical feasibility of EEG-based visual decoding. \item Our results show that enforcing semantic and geometric consistency in the latent space promotes better alignment between EEG and image features, especially the achievement of a Top-5 accuracy of \textbf{58.42\%} in a 200-way retrieval task. \item By leveraging a pre-trained large language model, we successfully achieve, for the first time, zero-shot visual captioning from EEG data, attaining a BLEU-1 score of \textbf{26.59\%} in a 200-way captioning task. \end{itemize}